 - Allowing law enforcement to apply for wiretaps for crimes involving a firearm, and

 - Increasing the maximum penalty for threatening or intimidating a witness from 5 years to 10 years.

-While we opposed these provisions, the bill passed both houses and is awaiting the Governor's signature.
+While we opposed these provisions, the bill passed both houses and was signed by the Governor.